Anmolian/BTC-Predictor/README.md

 # BitPredictor

-## Technologies Used: LSTMs, N-Beats Algorithm
+## Technologies Used: LSTMs, Tensorflow, Naïve Forecasting, LSTM, Ensemble Models

 Implemented various models to predict the price of Bitcoin to find the best among the many models.